adrigardi90/ngx-route-library/README.md

 ```

 ## Use the service in your component
-Use the service NgxRouteInfoService in the component where you want to get the route information
+Use the service NgxRouteInfoService in the component where you want to get the route information.
+For instance, navigating to the CarComponent with the url /buy/bmw/white?year=2018
 ```ts
 export class CarComponent implements OnInit {